Manisha2612/Image-Classification-Using-TensorFlow/README.md

 # Image-Classification-Using-TensorFlow

-This Project creates an image classifier using a keras.Sequential model on a dataset of morethan 3500 flower pictures.
+This Project creates an image classifier using a keras.Sequential model on a dataset of morethan 25k images of size 150x150 distributed under 6 categories.
+Building,Forest,Sea,Street,Glacier,Mountain

 This will follow a basic machine learning workflow:

 Examine and understand data